 To gain traction on this question, we turn to the literature on social inequalities in political influence.
 In that literature, studies examine the relative influence of advantaged and disadvantaged social groups by analyzing which of them carries more weight when they prefer different outcomes.
-For example, Gilens (2012) finds that when the preferences of low-income and high-income Americans diverge, low-income Americans have no influence on policy change, while affluent Americans can have substantial influence.
-Key to that analysis is identifying the instances where the social groups disagree, and estimating the relative impact of each group's preferences on the outcome.
+For example, Gilens (2012) finds that when the preferences of low-income and high-income Americans diverge, lowincome Americans have no influence on policy change, while affluent Americans can have substantial influence.
+Key to that analysis is identifying the instances when the social groups disagree and estimating the relative impact of each group's preferences on the outcome.
 Following this literature, we examine the relative influence of dissenting POC jurors and their White majority fellow jurors on the verdict.
 We go beyond that literature with a crucial additional step: we compare this racial influence gap to a placebo influence gap, using White dissenters in all-White juries.

 First, we must verify the existence of interracial disagreement.
-As expected, we find that prior to any deliberation, the average within-jury difference between POC jurors and their fellow White jurors is approximately 2 points on the 0-8 scale - a substantial and statistically significant opinion divide.22 Given that White and POC jurors disagree in many juries, we can ask which racial group exercises more influence in juries where preferences diverge.
-The following analysis includes only juries in which racial differences exceed 1.5 points on the 0-8 scale - that is, where POC jurors' preferences diverged meaningfully from the preferences of White jurors.23 We call these jurors POC "dissenters."
+As expected, we find that before any deliberation, the average within-jury difference between POC jurors and their fellow White jurors is approximately 2 points on the 0-8 scale a substantial and statistically significant opinion divide.20 Given that White and POC jurors disagree in many juries, we can ask which racial group exercises more influence in juries when preferences diverge.
+The following analysis includes only juries in which racial differences exceed 1.5 points on the 0-8 scale that is, when POC jurors' preferences diverged meaningfully from the preferences of White jurors.21 We call these POC jurors "dissenters."

-Next, we calculated the distance between each jury's verdict and the average pre-deliberation preferences of White and POC jurors, disclosed privately just before each round.
+Next, we calculated the distance between each jury's verdict and the average predeliberation preferences of White and POC jurors, disclosed privately just before each round.
 For instance, if the average White juror preferred 1 and the verdict was 2, the difference for Whites would be 1 point.
-If the average person of color in that jury preferred 5, the POC difference from the verdict would be 3.24 In this example, the opinions of White jurors were better represented in the verdict by a margin of 2 units.
-This 2-unit racial difference in representation is the "influence gap" between Whites and people of color within the jury.25 By comparing White and POC jurors within juries, this measure avoids concerns about differences in the variance of pre-treatment preferences across juries.
+If the average POC in that jury preferred 5, the POC difference from the verdict would be 3.22 In this example, the opinions of White jurors were better represented in the verdict by a margin of 2 units.
+This 2-unit racial difference in representation is the "influence gap" between Whites and POCs within the jury.23 By comparing White and POC jurors within juries, this measure